php-dev-br/laravel-doc-pt-br/scheduling.md

     $schedule->command('emails:send')->withoutOverlapping(10);

 Behind the scenes, the `withoutOverlapping` method utilizes your application's [cache](cache.md) to obtain locks.
 If necessary, you can clear these cache locks using the `schedule:clear-cache` Artisan command.
 This is typically only necessary if a task becomes stuck due to an unexpected server problem.

 <a name="running-tasks-on-one-server"></a>

-### Running Tasks on One Server
+### Running Tasks On One Server

-> [!WARNING]
+> **Warning**
 > To utilize this feature, your application must be using
 > the `database`, `memcached`, `dynamodb`, or `redis` cache driver as your
 > application's default cache driver.
 In addition, all servers must be